Dry White Wine for Cooking

 Why Dry White Wine for Cooking?

-As a general rule, dry white wines for cooking should be matched to lighter dishes such as chicken, pork, veal, soup, seafood, shellfish, and vegetables.
+As a general rule, dry white wines (wines that don’t contain sweetness) are preferred for cooking lighter dishes such as chicken, pork, veal, soup, seafood, shellfish, and vegetables.
 Below are examples of these dishes paired with widely available styles of wine.

 White Meat, Cream Sauces, and Gravies